-Line 1u - Taxable Social Security income under RIGL §44-30-12(c)(8).
-Use the Social Security Modification worksheet found at the back of the booklet to determine the amount of taxable social security income allowed as a decreasing modification.
-Enter your date of birth, and if applicable, your spouse's date of birth, in the space provided on line 1u.
+Line 1t - Taxable Social Security income under RIGL §44-30-12(c)(8).
+Use the Social Security Modification worksheet found on page 16 of the Nonresident booklet to determine the amount of taxable social security income allowed as a decreasing modification.
+Enter your date of birth, and if applicable, your spouse's date of birth, in the space provided on line 1t.

-Line 1v - Modification up to \$15,000 for taxable retirement income from certain pension plans or annuities under R.I.
+Line 1u - Modification up to \$15,000 for taxable retirement income from certain pension plans or annuities under R.I.
 Gen. Laws §44-30-12(c)(9).
-If you answer YES to the following two questions, complete the table below to determine how much taxable pension income you can deduct.
+If you answer YES to the following two questions, complete the table in the next column to determine how much taxable pension income you can deduct.

-1) Were you or your spouse (if applicable) born on or before January 1, 1953?
-Note: Only retirement income received by the taxpayer born on or before January 1, 1953 qualifies for this modification.
+1) Were you or your spouse (if applicable) born on or before November 1, 1955?

+Note: Only retirement income received by the taxpayer born on or before November 1, 1955 qualifies for this modification.